15 Over-the-Counter Human Drugs Your Vet May Prescribe for Your Dog

 Some human drugs are dangerous and can even be fatal when given to dogs.
-When a dog develops a health problem at home such as vomiting, diarrhea, or coughing, many pet owners want to know what they can safely give their dogs at home before taking their dog to the veterinarian.
+Yet, when a dog develops a health problem at home, such as vomiting, diarrhea, or coughing, many pet owners want to know what human medications they can safely give to their pups.

-We will include information about stomach medications which can be used in dogs with sensitive stomach or vomiting, drugs to treat diarrhea, pain medications, drugs for coughing, drugs that can be used to treat dogs that have allergies and are showing symptoms such as itching, medications to use on dogs that get car sick, and a safe eye product.
+We will include information about stomach medications used for vomiting, drugs to treat diarrhea, drugs that can be used to treat allergies, and medications for car sickness.

-It is recommended that you work with your family veterinarian before giving any medication to your dog.
+Keep in mind though, it is always recommended that you work with your family veterinarian before giving any medication to your dog.

 Famotidine is the most commonly used in this class due to its improved mechanism of action and length of action.
-Famotidine has largely replaced previous generation drugs, such as Cimetidine and Ranitidine.
-We will discuss these medications more below.
+It has largely replaced previous generation drugs like Cimetidine and Ranitidine.

-Famotidine is available in both injectable and oral tablet sizes.
+Famotidine is available in oral tablets.
 Common oral sizes include 10 mg, 20 mg, and 40 mg.
 A common OTC size is 10 mg.
-A common dosage is 0.25 mg to 0.5 mg/pound once to twice a day.
+A common dosage for dogs is 0.25 mg per pound orally once to twice a day.

 Here is more information on how to safely dose and use Famotidine in dogs.

 Ranitidine, commonly known by the brand name Zantac among others, is a histamine H2 receptor antagonist that decreases the production of acid in the stomach.
-Like Famotidine listed above is commonly used to treat stomach problems such ulcerations.
+Like Famotidine, it is commonly used to treat stomach problems such as ulcerations.

 Cimetidine, commonly known by the brand name Tagamet® among others, is the oldest common histamine H2 receptor antagonist drug that decreases the production of acid in the stomach.
 Cimetidine is less commonly used due to the development of new and better drugs in the class of histamine H2 receptor antagonist.

-The risks associated with Cimetidine mostly evolves around its interaction with other drugs.
-If your dog or cat is on other medications, it is better to choose a newer generation histamine H2 receptor antagonist such as famotidine (Pepcid) discussed above that does not have those same possible adverse effects from drug interactions.
+The risks associated with Cimetidine mostly revolve around its interaction with other drugs.
+It is better to choose a newer generation histamine H2 receptor antagonist, like Famotidine or Ranitidine, that does not have those same possible adverse effects from drug interactions.